tallamjr/chipmunk/HELP.md

 ### Drawing Wires
 1. Tap to start a wire segment
 2. Tap again to end the segment and start a new one
-3. Press right button, Esc, or Ctrl-C to cancel wire-drawing
+3. Press right button to cancel wire-drawing
 4. Note: First click after window focus is ignored to prevent accidental wire-drawing
+5. Note: Esc and Ctrl-C work to exit other modes, but right-click is the intended way to cancel wire-drawing

 ### Moving an Object
 1. Press `m` (move mode)